ZdravkoHvarlingov/ai-arena/README.md

 ## TO DO:
 1. Implement the tournament functionlity which deserializes a lot of creatures from the same directory and runs a tournament;
-2. Shallow copying should be changed to deep copy.
-This is a minor problem with the roulette selection because one parent can be chosen more than once for the next generation.
-Once you mutate one of the copies - the other one will be changed as well.
-3. A lot of hard coded data in the graphics part - should be removed.
+2. A lot of hard coded data in the graphics part - should be removed.